What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 Italian definite articles with the days of the week

-Like in English, weekdays don’t need an article before them.
+As in English, days of the week don’t need an article in front of them.

-In case you’re talking about one specific day, however, you need to add an article when there’s an adjective before the day.
+However, if you’re talking about a specific day, you need to add an article if there’s an adjective before the day.

 Sono andato al mare lunedì scorso.